DataDog/documentation/content/en/continuous_integration/setup_tests/agent.md

 To report test result to Datadog, you can do it through the [Datadog Agent][1] (recommended for on-premises installations).

-For SaaS CI providers, Datadog recommends using the [Agentless mode][7] of the Test Instrumentation Libraries.
-This mode allows sending data without the need of running an ephemeral instance of the Agent as a service container on each build.
+For SaaS CI providers, Datadog recommends using the [Agentless mode][7] of the Datadog Libraries.
+This mode allows sending data without running an ephemeral instance of the Agent as a service container on each build.

 ## Installing the Agent on each CI worker node